chris-greening/spyrograph/_posts/2023-04-05-creating-mesmirizing-spirograph-animations-with-python-and-spyrograph.md

 ---

 ## Captivating spirograph animations: an overview
-Spirograph animations can be both mesmerizing and captivating, providing endless hours of entertainment as well as a visual exploration of mathematical patterns.
+Spirograph animations can be both mesmerizing and captivating, providing endless hours of entertainment as well as a visual exploration of mathematical patterns

 In this section, we'll provide an overview of spirograph animations and discuss how the animate method in the Spyrograph library can help us create stunning visual displays with ease

-A spirograph is a geometric shape formed by tracing a point on the circumference of a circle as it rolls along the inside or outside of a fixed circle.
+A spirograph is a geometric shape formed by tracing a point on the circumference of a circle as it rolls along the inside or outside of a fixed circle

 The combination of these two circles creates a unique path, resulting in a captivating and intricate pattern.
 With the help of the Spyrograph library, we can create a wide variety of these patterns using just a few simple parameters

-The animate method in the Spyrograph library is a powerful tool for generating and visualizing spirograph patterns.
+The `animate` method in the Spyrograph library is a powerful tool for generating and visualizing spirograph patterns.
 By providing a range of values for the input parameters, we can create a sequence of spirographs that smoothly transition from one to another, giving the illusion of a continuous animation.
 This method takes care of all the drawing and updating, allowing us to focus on the creative aspect of designing our spirograph animations.

-Let's look at a simple example of how to use the animate method to create a spirograph animation:
+Let's look at a simple example of how to use the `animate` method to create a spirograph animation:

 {% highlight python %}
 from spyrograph import Hypotrochoid